-- Talk to your doctor before you take Tofranil if you have or have ever had glaucoma, an enlarged prostate, diabetes, an overactive thyroid, or any type of liver, kidney, or heart disease.
+- You have or have ever had glaucoma, an enlarged prostate, diabetes, an overactive thyroid, or any type of liver, kidney, or heart disease.

-- You should also inform your doctor of any serious reactions you have had to other similar medications.
+- You have experienced serious reactions to other similar medications.

-- Tofranil may interact with other medications or supplements, including MAO inhibitors, medications for motion sickness, Parkinson's disease medications, anticoagulants, antihistamines, antidepressants, antacids, antifungals, sleeping pills, antipsychotics, high blood pressure medications, and more.
-If you are taking other prescription drugs or vitamins, you should check with your doctor or pharmacist before taking Tofranil.
+Tofranil may interact with other medications or supplements, including MAOIs, medications for motion sickness, Parkinson's disease medications, anticoagulants, antihistamines, antidepressants, antacids, antifungals, sleeping pills, antipsychotics, high blood pressure medications, and more.
+If you are taking other prescription drugs or vitamins, you should ask your doctor or pharmacist about any potential interactions that may occur with this drug.

 - Tofranil can cause problems in newborns if taken during pregnancy or while breastfeeding.
 You should talk to your doctor about alternative treatments for depression if you are pregnant or become pregnant while taking Tofranil.

 - Tofranil can make you very drowsy.
-Using alcohol with Tofranil can worsen this side effect.
-Don't drive or work with heavy machinery until you know how this medication affects you.
+Using alcohol can worsen this side effect.
+Do not drive or work with heavy machinery until you know how this medication affects you.

 - If you are having any type of surgery, including oral or dental surgery, then you should tell your doctor or anesthesiologist that you take Tofranil.